MohamedSoliman1/Rock_Paper_Scissors_Game/README.md

 Hi there!
 Do you want to play with the computer or with a friend?
 Enter your choice (Computer/friend): <Your choice>
-#Let's say you choe friend.
+#Let's say you chose friend.

 Player1: Enter your choice(Rock/Paper/Scissors): <Your choice>
 #The input will appear as asterisk **** so that you can't cheat ! :D